 Also of interest is that Burlington has more people living here who work in computers and math than 95% of the places in the US.

-Burlington is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Burlington is a great place for families with children to consider.
+First of all, many other families with children live here, making Burlington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Burlington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Burlington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Burlington in 2010 was $51,224, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $204,896 for a family of four.